 The Best Gluten Free bread in the world – Probably!

-- 3 powdered egg whites (or fresh egg whites)
+- 3 tspn powdered egg white or fresh egg whites

-- 1 Tblspn Soya Flour (this will make the bread brown easier) or Substitute for Buckwheat flour if Soya Intolerant
+- 1 tspn Soya Flour this will make the bread brown easier or Substitute for Buckwheat flour if Soya Intolerant

 - 1 tspn Salt

-- 400mls of water (or, add water until it's the consistency of mashed potato or cake batter)
+- 400 ml water or, add water until it's the consistency of mashed potato or cake batter

 - Mix all the dry ingredients together thoroughly, add all the wet ingredients and stir in, then beat with a food mixer for a minute.
-If it's not the consistency of Mashed Potato, gradually add small bits of water.
+If it's not the consistency of Mashed Potato/ sloppy batter, gradually add small bits of water.

 - Put the mixture into a greased 2lb loaf tin.
 Deep sides are best as the mixture can run over the edge when it rises.
 Cover with cling film or a clean tea towel, leave in a warm place for approximately 30 minutes, when it's risen by about a 1/3rd.
 Don't be tempted to leave it longer thinking it will be a larger loaf as it will either sink in the oven or, end up with large holes and fall apart.